vishalpate10/Car_Price_Prediction/README.md

 🔍 Predict car price based on specifications

-📊 Trained with Random Forest Regressor
+📊 Trained with Linear Regression

 🎨 Beautiful UI with background image